RetroAchievements/api-kotlin/README.md

 <summary>GetAchievementCount</summary>
 <br>

-> A call to this endpoint will retrieve the list of achievement IDs for a game, targeted by game ID.
+> A call to this function will retrieve the list of achievement IDs for a game, targeted by game ID.
 This can be useful if you'd like to quickly check how many achievements a particular game has.
 Using this, you can also detect if a game has received a revision.
 For example, if a game had 100 achievements last month and has 102 today, you know the game's achievement set has been revised.

 **Available Parameters**